Opium (perfume): Naming and theme

-Ad campaign controversy
+Advertising campaign controversy

-A poster advertising campaign for the perfume caused another controversy in October and November 2000.
-It featured the model Sophie Dahl lying on her back wearing only a pair of stiletto heels, seemingly in the throes of ecstasy, with her legs spread apart as she covers one of her nipples with her hand.
-This ad campaign, photographed by Steven Meisel, was widely seen in print ads and posters in bus shelters in many countries.
-It won an award in Spain but generated an uproar in other places, particularly in the United Kingdom.
+A poster advertising campaign for the perfume caused another controversy in October–November 2000.
+It featured English model Sophie Dahl lying on her back naked except for a necklace, a bracelet and a pair of stiletto heels, with her eyes closed, seemingly in the throes of ecstasy, and her legs spread apart as she covers one of her nipples with her hand, leaving the other exposed.
+This advertising campaign, photographed by Steven Meisel, was widely seen in print advertisements and posters in bus shelters across many countries.
+It won an award in Spain but was met with negative reactions in some places, particularly in the United Kingdom.
 The British Advertising Standards Authority received more than 700 complaints from the public, and ordered the posters to be withdrawn on the grounds that they were too sexually suggestive, degrading to women, and likely to cause "serious or widespread offence".
-American journalist Susan Faludi argued that certain perfume ad campaigns pushed "idealization of weak yielding women" to the extreme, citing the Opium advertisement as a primary example.
+American journalist Susan Faludi argued that certain perfume advertising campaigns pushed "idealization of weak yielding women" to the extreme, citing the Opium advertisement as a primary example.

 Opium pour Homme

 YSL launched the male complement Opium pour Homme in 1995, created by Jacques Cavallier of Firmenich.
-Its main note is set by vanilla, with black currant, galangal, star anise, ginger and pepper, fusing with basic notes of cedar and Tolu balsam.
+Its main note is set by vanilla, with black currant, galangal, star anise, ginger and pepper, fusing with base notes of cedar and Tolu balsam.
 Its flask was designed by Jérôme Failliant-Dumas.